cleancoded/fedconjobs/wp-content/plugins/leaky-paywall/readme.txt

 You can deactivate Leaky Paywall at any time without losing any subscriber data.
 All subscribers are stored as WordPress users in your database.

 == Changelog ==

+= 4.15.8 =
+* Add rich content editor to new subscriber email setting
+* Add rich content editor to renewal reminder email setting
+* Add last 30 days revenue to dashboard widget
+* Update subscription settings UI
+* Code cleanup for multisite

+= 4.15.7 =
+* Update multisite display on profile page
+* Add ability to retry stripe invoices if needed during checkout
+* Update display of multisite subscriber table to remove duplicates

+= 4.15.6 =
+* Add field to edit plan of a subscriber
+* Add more translatable strings
+* Only try to retrieve customer if payment gateway is Stripe
+* Fix for failed login check for other login plugins
+* Add video to repo

+= 4.15.5 =
+* Add a log entry when a user cancels their stripe subscription
+* Get correct customer id for subscriber if they cancel the subscription process
+* Clean up index errors

+= 4.15.4 =
+* Add insecure page error message to stripe credit card field if SSL is not found
+* Add initilize function for Stripe API to set app id and version number
+* Add form data to ajax call during subscription creation
+* Show error message on login form if incorrect credentials entered
+* Update cancel message
+* Update translations
+* Update inline validation during registration
+* Adjust error display on registration form

+= 4.15.3 =
+* Add collapsable ui to subscription levels
+* Add level to update stripe subscription actions
+* Add helper text for expires field
+* Update reminder email user query for large sites
+* Update admin plugin links
+* Fix for updating Stripe subscriptions on existing customers
+* Fix Stripe customer duplication during registration
+* Fix email check during account setup validation
+* Only load validation script on register page

+= 4.15.2 =
+* Add functionality for updating a subscriber to update their payment information

+= 4.15.1 =
+*** Update Notice: Please test any update on a staging site before updating on your live site. ***
+* Remove stripe check script if only paypal is enabled
+* Add leaky_paywall_account_setup_validation filter to allow plugins to validate account setup data
+* Remove unused method call when saving a post

+= 4.15.0 =
+*** Update Notice: Stripe Checkout is no longer supported.
+Use registration form instead. ***
+* Update Stripe integration to be SCA compliant
+* Update registration flow to use two steps
+* Add front end validation to the registration form
+* Add initial incomplete transaction status to paypal orders
+* Add class checks for stripe with namespace
+* Allow for both paypal and stripe elements as options on checkout
+* Remove depracated Stripe Checkout Modal
+* Admin settings UI improvements
+* Fix duplicate transactions for paypal signups

+= 4.14.7 =
+* Adjust registration to allow for more ways to purchase content
+* Use card submitted during registration even if the customer already exists in Stripe
+* Cancel registration if a subscription status comes back as incomplete from stripe

+= 4.14.6 =
+* Add [leaky_paywall_subscriber] shortcode
+* Add [leaky_paywall_not_subscriber] shortcode
+* Add setting to remove username from registration form
+* Update PayPal setup information
+* Add stripe event for payment_intent.canceled
+* Update settings UI on subscription level settings
+* Hide subscribe button from active recurring subscribers on their level
+* Hide payment info on account profile from non-recurring subscribers
+* Update canceled wording
+* New translation added

+= 4.14.5 =
+* Add template for new my account page shortcode
+* Add new role check to has_access function
+* Add leaky_paywall_user_can_bypass_paywall_by_role() and update messaging on my account page for those that can
+* Save gateway transaction id on new transactions
+* Add responsive styling to subscribe cards
+* Fix index error of password when a user is already logged in during registration

+= 4.14.4 =
+* Add lead in setting for lead in when using alternative restriction handling
+* Add filter to hide taxonomies from restriction and access settings
+* Update plan id settings
+* Add limits to post types and taxonomies on subscriptions tab

+= 4.14.3 =
+* Only hide content on single view with alternate restriction handling

+= 4.14.2 =
+* Add condition existing users having payment status when checking if they have access
+* Hide display of initial content when using alternate restriction handling

+= 4.14.1 =
+* Fix for duplicate charges if a user updates their card details for Stripe

+= 4.14.0 =
+* Add log entry when a user updates their cc info
+* Add helper text to restriction settings
+* Add leaky_paywall_after_create_transaction action
+* Add arguements to subscription shortcode if redirecting to registration page
+* Update date format to fix expiration date bug
+* Update size of css selector input in settings
+* Update profile shortcode with update credit card details for stripe and ability to restart subscription
+* Update review CTA
+* Hide visibility settings on lp group accounts

 = 4.13.9 =
 * Add setting to bypass paywall by user role